babylonchain/btc-staker/docs/create-phase1-staking.md

 The phase-1 staking transaction is a
 [Bitcoin Staking transaction](https://github.com/babylonchain/babylon/blob/v0.8.5/docs/staking-script.md)
 that includes an additional `OP_RETURN` field containing the staking parameters to enable for easy identification and taproot decoding through observing the Bitcoin ledger.

+In this document, we will be exploring how to build the phase-1 staking transaction using a bitcoind wallet, and later funding, signing, and propagating it to the BTC network.

 ## Requirements